 - Age under 12 weeks old with fever.
 (Caution: Do NOT give your baby any fever medicine before being seen.)

 - You think your child needs to be seen urgently

 Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If

-- Using antibiotic eye drops over 3 days and pus persists
+- Using antibiotic eye drops over 3 days and pus is still there

-HOME CARE ADVICE FOR PUS IN THE EYE (Pending Talking with Your Doctor)
+CARE ADVICE FOR PUS IN THE EYE (Until Talking with Your Doctor)

-- Bacterial eye infections are a common complication of a cold.
+- Bacterial eye infections are common with colds.

-- They respond to home treatment with antibiotic eyedrops which require a prescription.
+- They respond to home treatment with antibiotic eyedrops which need a prescription.